 The Abbey Medieval Festival is committed to providing exceptional customer service and quality events and opportunities.
 We endeavour to make sure that all events and opportunities listed on our website are up to date and pricing is true and correct.
 In the event that we are unable to process your booking request we will notify you within 2 business days to arrange an alternative processing option.

 Please choose carefully.
 We do not give refunds if you simply change your mind or make a wrong decision.
 In the event of illness, where a doctors certificate is received prior to the event, consideration will be given to a partial refund.

-The Abbey Medieval Festival complies with the requirements of the Privacy Act 1988 (Commonwealth) and the guidelines developed by the Australian Privacy Commissioner.
+The Abbey Medieval Festival complies with these above requirements, which have succeeded the Privacy Act 1988 (Commonwealth) and the guidelines developed by the Australian Privacy Commissioner.